Stochastic Oscillator Technical Indicator Indices Technical Analysis & Stochastic Oscillator Indicator Signals

 - Overbought values greater than 70 level - A sell signal occurs when the oscillator rises above 70% and then falls below this level.

-Overbought - Values Greater 70
+Over-bought - Values Greater 70

 - Oversold values less than 30 level - a buy signal is generated when the oscillator goes below 30% & then rises above this level.

-Oversold - Values Less Than 30
+Over-sold - Values Less Than 30

-Trades are generated when Stochastic Oscillator crosses these levels.
+Trades are generated when Stochastic Oscillator Indicator crosses these levels.
 However, overbought/oversold levels are prone to whipsaws especially when the market is trending upwards or downward.